Right of self-defense: Moral theory

 The English philosopher John Locke (1632–1704) posited that natural rights were self-evident and gave man the power "to pursue life, health, liberty and possessions," as well as the right to self-defense.
 This concept was taken by the Founders of the United States and clearly formulated by Thomas Jefferson in the Declaration of Independence.
-Locke did not inspire Jefferson's formulation in the Declaration of Independence, "life, liberty and pursuit of happiness".
-Francis Hutcheson did.
-Cf. Arthur Herman, "How the Scots the Modern World", for an introduction, and Wikipedia's "Francis Hutcheson".
 In his review of David Kopel's The morality of self-defense and military action: The Judeo-Christian Tradition (2017), Faria concludes: "Liberty and the right to preserve life through self-defense are natural rights of the people – namely, gifts from God or Nature to man – and governments that attempt to circumvent those rights are no longer legitimate governments but usurpations.
 Bad governments and usurpations are already in rebellion against God and man, so the people have a legitimate right to self-defense in the form of insurrection to overthrow those governments."

 Defense of others

 The rules are the same when force is used to protect another from danger.
 Generally, the defendant must have a reasonable belief that the third party is in a position where they have the right of self-defense.
 For example, a person who unknowingly chances upon two actors practicing a fight would be able to defend their restraint of the one that appeared to be the aggressor.
 However, in many jurisdictions a person who causes injury in defense of another may be liable to criminal and civil charges if such defense turned out to be unnecessary.